aag17/beer-compass-privacy-/index.md

 ## 4. Children’s Privacy

-Beer Compass Pro is not intended for children under 13.
+Booze Compass not intended for children under 13.
 We do not knowingly collect data from anyone under 13.

 ---

 ## 5. Third-Party Services

-Our app may utilize third-party services (e.g., Apple Maps) for location and mapping features.
+Our app may utilize third-party services (Apple Maps, Google Maps) for location and mapping features.
 Each third-party service may have its own privacy policy; we encourage you to review them as necessary.

 ---